Vicalf/chess_rep_project_mh_vvk/README.md

 2. **Setting Up the Environment**
    - Provide instructions for using the Dockerfile to create a reproducible environment:
-     ```bash     docker build -t reproducible-project .
+     ```bash     docker build . -t project_repro ./base.Dockerfile
-     docker run -it reproducible-project
+     docker build . -t databuild ./databuild.Dockerfile
+     docker build . -t analysis ./analysis.Dockerfile
      ```

 3. **Reproducing Results**
    - Describe how to run the automated scripts or notebooks to reproduce data and analyze results:
      ```bash
-     bash scripts/run_analysis.sh
+     docker run databuild -e "OPENAI_API_KEY=###HERE THE SECRET###"
+     docker run analysis
      ```
-   - Mention Jupyter notebooks (if applicable):
-     Open `notebooks/reproduce_results.ipynb` to execute the analysis step-by-step.

 ### Encountered Issues and Improvements
-- Report any challenges, errors, or deviations from the original study.
-- Describe how these issues were resolved or improved, if applicable.
+- Only part of the dependency were noted, and we thus needed to install more libs, and to downgrade some of them
+- The selection of the right docker image was not easy, because the python image was not able to use apt and to install certain packages

 ### Is the Original Study Reproducible?
-- Summarize the success or failure of reproducing the study.
-- Include supporting evidence, such as comparison tables, plots, or metrics.
+- The original study seems to be reproductible

 ## Replicability

 ### Variability Factors
-- **List of Factors**: Identify all potential sources of variability (e.g., dataset splits, random seeds, hardware).
+- **List of Factors**: We identify the factor of variability described here :
-  Example table:
   | Variability Factor | Possible Values     | Relevance                                   |
   |--------------------|---------------------|--------------------------------------------|
   | Random Seed        | [0, 42, 123]       | Impacts consistency of random processes    |